Plenary speakers

 Dr. Jennifer Watts is a systems ecologist who studies interactions between carbon and water cycles, land use and climate change.
 Dr. Watts specializes in Northern Hemisphere dynamics through field study, remote sensing and ecosystem modeling.
 Many of her studies focus on greenhouse gas accounting and ecological monitoring.
 She has a deep appreciation of all ecosystems, though peatlands are her favorite.

-Presentation title: Permafrost Thaw and Global Warming: Perspectives for Arctic Wetlands?
+Permafrost Thaw and Global Warming: Perspectives for Arctic Wetlands?

 Prof. Jan Vymazal